Will I need an Ohio pharmacy license?

 How will this residency prepare me for board certification?

-In addition to the critical thinking skills you develop during patient care, the required rotations of Hillcrest Hospital's PGY1 Pharmacy practice residency offer an excellent preparation for the Board Certified Pharmacotherapy Specialist (BCPS) exam.
+In addition to the critical thinking skills you develop during patient care, the required rotations of Hillcrest Hospital's Pharmacy PGY1 residency offer an excellent preparation for the Board Certified Pharmacotherapy Specialist (BCPS) exam.
 Hillcrest also offers a number of CE’s throughout the year in a wide variety of topics (generally about 1 per week) which help reinforce the more general range of knowledge/experience acquired in your PGY1 year.
 The program also includes an evidence base medicine course and review for statistics.
+The program also includes research lectures to assist with statistical knowledge.

 What is EPIC?